dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/features.md

 uid: core/what-is-new/ef-core-3.0/features
 ---

-# New features included in EF Core 3.0 (in preview)
+# New features included in EF Core 3.0 (currently in preview)

 The following is a list of the main improvements planned for EF Core 3.0.